rangle/angular-training-slides/slides/src/content/directives.md

 <p *ngIf="isVisible">I'm sometimes visible</p>
 ```

-- No square bracket, still an expression binding
+- No square bracket but still an expression binding
 - Uses the special tag `<template>` to delay rendering

 ```html